MayarAlaa/Life-At-ITI/README.md

 I'll be studying web development and business intelligence from October 2019 to the end of June 2020 inshaAllah.**

+# Week 18 :

+We took a course in WPF and a course in interviewing skills.
+It was a short week.

 # Week 17 :

 Last week, we took a 3-day course in ES6 and another one in IIS.
 Another good stable week,thank God.
 I've finished all the lab assignments on time.